As we enter a new year, it’s time to evaluate what worked and what needs improvement.

 Are you doing business in multiple states or expanding into new territories?
 Are your annual reports up for renewal?
 There is no standard filing due date.
 It can be easy to miss an annual report filing, particularly if your business operates in more than one state.
 Some states have a fixed date for all businesses, but others base the due date on the incorporation, formation, or qualification date.
 Additionally, you can’t rely on the state to remind you as many have done away with annual reminders.
 If you only do business in your home state, you may be able to keep track of things yourself, but businesses with multiple reporting requirements may want to look into retaining compliance professionals.
-Failing to file an annual report is the primary reason that a business will lose good standing with the state.
+Failing to file an annual report is the primary reason that

 Resolution #3: Registered Agent

 Every corporation or LLC is required to have a registered agent in each state it’s registered to do business.
 A registered agent may also be necessary if you are doing business overseas without being incorporated.
 Your registered agent receives important legal documents like service of

 Lenders sometimes require good standing status in order to approve new financing.
 They generally view a loss of good standing status as an increased risk.
 Official documents of your company’s standing may be necessary when registering a foreign business.
 Being in good standing helps your company save money and more easily do business with others.
 Make sure to check your company’s standing on a periodic basis.

 Thriving businesses are built by the good habits that owners choose to engage in on a daily basis.
 Resolve today to audit your company’s licensing status, annual report filings, registered agent choice

 Making these habits part of your quarterly routine will get your business in top shape, and place you well on your way to managing a successful business for many years to come.